Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 ![](Screenshots/prepareOptimizer/prepareOptimizer.png)

-## Now we can handle model training and testing.
+## Now we can handle building model, training and testing.

-Let's focus on smaller details of Luna Tensorflow API.
+Let's focus on details of Luna Tensorflow API.

 <table>